Donate

 The UMA houses a sophisticated collection of cultural artifacts that are representative of Ukrainian artistic achievements, as well as a collection of unique and original historical documents from Ukraine and from numerous Ukrainian American immigrant communities worldwide.
 During the past 50 years, the UMA has assembled an astonishingly rich and diverse collection with thousands of rare and unique items, among them:

-A diverse collection includes a permanent Alexander Archipenko sculpture, folk art (paintings, sculptures, ceramics, textiles, instruments, pysanky), over 1,000 posters, thousands of historical photos, 4,000 postcards, and a phonograph record archive.
+A diverse collection includes two Alexander Archipenko sculptures and his collection of lithographs entitled Les Formes Vivantes, paintings, sculptures, ceramics, textiles, instruments, pysanky, over 1,000 posters, thousands of historical photos, 4,000 postcards, and a phonograph record archive.
 The library holds over 20,000 Ukrainian and English books, 2,000 periodicals, and historical documents.
 Religious records date back to the 17th century, with original materials from multiple denominations.
-The collection also features Ukrainian currency, stamps, Voice of America TV broadcasts, and extensive Ukrainian folk art, costumes, and embroidery.
+The collection also features Ukrainian currency, stamps, Voice of America TV broadcasts, and an extensive Ukrainian typewriter collection.

 Open for public tours: